Three Ways to Accomplish More as a Remote Team

 For setting goals, outline what you want to achieve with the project.
 What was the reasoning for the project?
 What do you hope to accomplish with the project?

 When assessing risks, think about what roadblocks your team might encounter and how you plan on overcoming them.
-Be sure to get feedback from all stakeholders for the project as they might have a perspective that helps them identify risks others might not have.
+Be sure to get feedback from all stakeholders for the project as they might have a unique perspective that helps them identify risks others might miss.

 For deliverables, list out what tangible outputs you will have as a result of the project.
 When can you expect those deliverables to be ready?
 Who will be responsible for each deliverable?